dogweather/forkful/content/en/swift/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?

-In Swift, printing debug output means displaying data in a debug area, typically within an IDE or a console, for monitoring what's happening live in your code.
-It's the go-to move for quickly diagnosing issues or understanding code flow—think of it as a sneak peek into your code's brain.

 ## How to:
 In Swift, you've got a friend in the `print()` function.
 Easy to use, it gives you eyes on what's going down in your code.

 ```Swift